aneeshe27/CMMC/TECHNICAL_DEMO_SCRIPT.md

 The problem we’re solving is that CMMC evidence is usually reviewed manually, periodically, and often after the environment has already changed.
 NexGen turns that into an objective-level drift detector.

 For this walkthrough, I’ll show one Level 2 control in depth: AC.L2-3.1.1, Authorized Access Control.
-The system reads identity, permission, device, process, and access-event evidence, determines whether CUI access is actually limited to authorized users, processes, and devices, and then gives a human operator approval-gated remediation options.
+In simple terms, this control asks whether access to CUI is limited to authorized users, authorized processes acting on behalf of users, and authorized devices.

 The key point is that we are not just showing a checklist.
-We are showing a working verifier that reads evidence, maps it to the control objectives, finds the exact evidence that caused the issue, and proposes governed remediation actions that can be re-verified.
+We are showing a working verifier that reads evidence, maps it to the NIST control objectives, finds the exact evidence that caused the issue, and proposes governed remediation actions that can be re-verified.